keefo/NeewerLite/Docs/Codebase-Guide.md

 ### "I want to add a new HTTP endpoint"

 1. Open `Server.swift`
-2. Add route handler (follow existing `/listLights` pattern)
+2. For Stream Deck routes: add handler in the `/sd` group (auth middleware applies)
-3. Remember to respect the User-Agent authentication middleware
+3. For MCP tools: add a `Tool` entry in `registerMCPTools()` and a handler in the tool dispatch switch
 4. Update Stream Deck plugin `ipc.ts` if the SD plugin should use it

 ### "I want to add a new URL scheme command"